iankirkman/data-512-final/DATA/Source_License_Info.md

 ### Global Health Data Exchange (GHDx) Data:
 IHME's [Population Estimate](/DATA/GHDx/IHME_GBD_2016_POP_ESTIMATES/) data, [Socio-Demographic Index](/DATA/GHDx/IHME_GBD_2016_SDI_0/) data, and [Retrospective Health Spending](/DATA/GHDx/IHME_RETROSPECTIVE_HEALTH_SPENDING_1995_2014/) data were all accessed directly from the [Global Health Data Exchange](http://ghdx.healthdata.org), under the linked [terms and conditions](http://www.healthdata.org/about/terms-and-conditions).

 Unused datasets (such as those representing historical year ranges) in each source folder were excluded from the github upload.
 However, all codebook and readme files were included from the original source.

+The Socio-Demographic Index dataset was converted from xlsx to csv format, using the export feature in Excel 2013.

 To allow for upload to github, the size of the Population Estimates dataset was manually restricted by limiting to only years 2014-2016.
-This restriction was done in Excel via Data > Filter > year_id > select [2014, 2015, 2016].
+This restriction was done in Excel 2013 via Data > Filter > year_id > select [2014, 2015, 2016].
 The restricted csv was saved under the same naming convention as the original dataset, with the 2014 replacing the start year.

 All GHDx datasets are publicly available under the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/summary).